IT-Army-of-Ukraine/anti-russia/README.md

 Keep the website open and connect to a VPN.
 Automatic reload 10s.

 42 russian websites.
-Add more sites creating a GitHub PR
+Add more sites creating a GitHub PR while modifying the `russian_websites.txt`